Anxiety Attacks: Key Points in Calming Down

-3. Try to push the negative thoughts off to the side
+3. Try to replace negative thoughts with positive affirmations

 - For example, repetitively telling yourself everything is okay and there aren’t any reasons to be nervous.

-- It is also good thinking to know you will calm down and it will happen in a matter of seconds.
+- It’s also good thinking to know you’ll calm down and it will happen in a matter of seconds.

-- Remember you’re really in charge of the situation.
+- Remember that you’re really in charge of the situation.

 4. Look for a safe place